 Some evidence exists for Double Stops in the oldest French music, though it is indirect.
 The so-called Retraite rudiment was named after the signal “Retraite” in the Philidor collection, which is the retreat.
 Retreat signals in some other countries just so happen to utilize verified Double Stop rudiments.
 In Bavaria, the signal “Retirate” used the Rücker.
 In Austria, the signal “Retraite” used the Doppelschlag.
 In Denmark, the signal “Retireer” used the Trau.
 The signals have different rhythms, but since they all seem to have the same function as the French “Retraite” and all of them use a definitive Double Stop, rather than a Flam or Charge Stroke, it could be inferred that perhaps the original French “Retraite” might have been played with Double Stops that were lost in France but retained vestigially in other countries.
 This is not absolute proof that Sandman is correct about the Retrait rudiment, but it is an interesting line of reasoning.

-Deisenroth was a music officer in the German military and Galm and Sandman were both professors of music at universities, publishing in peer-reviewed journals, so I hesitate to question any of their authority outright.
-Whether or not these last three unconfirmed double stops ever existed, the practice was certainly common in some parts of Europe from at least 1781-1892, and probably much longer outside the written record.
-In any case, it is an interesting idea that is clearly out there in use, but rarely appears on a modern rudiment sheet.
+Galm and Sandman were both professors of music at universities, publishing in peer-reviewed journals, so I hesitate to question any of their authority outright.
+Whether or not these two unconfirmed double stops ever existed, the practice was certainly common in some parts of Europe from at least 1781 onward, and probably much longer outside the written record.
+In any case, double stops are an interesting idea that is clearly out there in use, but rarely appears on a modern rudiment sheet.